 Childhood Hunger in Maryland

-To increase participation, Maryland Hunger Solutions is raising awareness about these programs among families and communities and making it easier for children to access the programs for which they are eligible.
+To increase participation, Maryland Hunger Solutions works to raise awareness about these programs and also works to make it easier for children to access the programs for which they are eligible.

 - Technical Assistance: We can help you and your organization navigate the barriers with the federal child nutrition programs and develop solutions that enable you to maximize participation.